 But John didn’t just see God on his throne.
 John hears of the Lion.

-Verse 5: “one of the elders said to me, ‘Do not weep!’
-See, the Lion of the tribe of Judah, the Root of David, has triumphed.
-He is able to open the scroll and its seven seals” (5:5).
+Verse 5: “And one of the elders said to me, ‘Weep no more; behold, the Lion of the tribe of Judah, the Root of David, has conquered, so that he can open the scroll and its seven seals.’”
+(5:5).

 Then John turns and sees not a Lion but the Lamb.
 He says,

-“Then I saw a Lamb, looking as if it had been slain, standing in the center of the throne, encircled by the four living creatures and the elders.”
+“And between the throne and the four living creatures and among the elders I say a Lamb standing, as though it had been slain, with seven horns and with seven eyes, which are the seven spirits of God sent out into all the earth.”
 (5:6).

 Imagine John’s astonishment when he looks and sees not a lion but a Lamb, looking as if it had been slain.
 A Lamb!
 A Lamb that had been slain!
 A slain Lamb standing on the very throne of God!
 Was the elder mistaken?
 Thinking the slain lamb was the lion?
 No. The lamb and the lion are the same thing.
 The suffering servant is the Lord of Glory.
 And this lamb is on God’s throne.
 He is in fact God himself and is being worshipped as God.

 Incidentally, this pattern will repeat throughout the book.
 John hears one thing, John sees another, and they are the same thing—something fraught with theological significance.
 Lots of examples of this in the book of Revelation.
 Just to pick up one more, look ahead to chapter 7.
-John hears in verse 4 of “the number of those who were sealed: 144,000 from all the tribes of Israel” and then in verse 9 we read, “After this I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language.”
-The 12 tribes of Israel and the multitude from every nation, tribe, people and language, are the same thing.
+John hears in verse 4 of “And I heard the number of the sealed, 144,000, sealed from every tribe of the sons of Israel.” and then in verse 9 we read, “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb,” The 12 tribes of Israel and the multitude from every nation, tribe, people and language, are the same thing.
 Seeing adds another dimension on top of hearing, and the fact that these two are the same is of enormous theological significance.
 The multi-ethnic church is the new people of Israel, the fulfillment to which that ethnic nation always pointed.

 But back to chapter 4.